mern-your-books/mern-your-books/Readme.md

 ## Questions

 Reach out to the developers if you have questions about this project.
+Also, we would like to thank our tutors, TAs, and Instructor for helping us get through these 24-weeks.
+Without the guidance and support of Nicole, Katy, and Scott - we would have all failed miserably!
+Thank you guys a lot!